 Polina Grace is one of Canada’s brightest emerging musical artists.
 The 22-year-old McGill University business graduate with two years in the game is on her way to becoming a mixed musical artist with a distribution deal with Sony and the recent release of her EP called Down, which features the title track of the same name, currently available on iTunes.

-Grace recently opened for Glass Tiger in Montreal and will be headed for Toronto to perform in January 2018.
+Grace recently opened for Glass Tiger in Montreal and is scheduled for a Toronto performance in January 2018.
 She chopped it with up with The Crossfire’s Kenai Andrews to talk about her music, MMA, and more.

 MMA Crossfire: Welcome to The Crossfire, Paulina.
 Talk to us about the experience of releasing your first EP.

 Polina Grace: It’s been truly a long time coming to release my first batch of music.
 I did not come from a musician’s family at all.
 Not even close.
 And I had to really fight for the privilege to be able to do what I want.

 I graduated from McGill University in business.
 That was something I did, of course, for myself but also mostly because that was my family’s kind of path for me.
 I’m saying all of this because it wasn’t until about midway through university that I got to really pursue my music endeavours.
 That being said, I also did not exactly know how to pursue it, or what to do, so it all began with little steps that I took like meeting people, performing, and the usual.
 From there, it just kind of snowballed into what was going to be a record.